Skip to footer

 Measuring Steps:

-Step 1: Dress in your competition or everyday riding breeches and socks, prior to taking measurements.
+Step 1: Dress in your competition or everyday riding breeches and socks before taking measurements.
 Measuring on a bare leg can lead to a boot that is too tight.
 However, there is no need to wear your thickest pair of winter breeches (which could lead to a saggy boot); your tall boots will fit comfortably with thicker breeches after breaking them in.

 Step 2: Sit in a chair (or on a tack trunk, mounting block, etc.) that puts your legs at a 90-degree angle, with your feet flat on the ground.